AGRI ISMAÏL

 His work has been published in The White Review, The Rumpus, Guernica, Asymptote, and The Lifted Brow among other places.
 He is on the editorial board of the Swedish journal Glänta and an assistant editor at the British visual literary journal Short Fiction.

 His piece HAUNTED HOME won the 2016 Stack award for best non-fiction and he was longlisted for the 2017/2018 Galley Beggar Press Short Story Prize for THE OUTPOST.
-His debut novel Hyper was published in spring 2024 by Chatto & Windus (UK) and Albert Bonniers Förlag (SE).
+His debut novel HYPER was published in spring 2024 by Chatto & Windus (UK) and Albert Bonniers Förlag (SE).

 Photo: Märta Thisner